 Ho ho ho!
 It’s the time of the year when you hear Christmas carols everytime you go out to the shopping malls.
 It’s the time of the year when your Facebook and Instagram feeds are filled with Christmas trees and Christmas feast!
 It’s also probably the season you travel.

-1. Orchard Road: Disney Magical Moments – Christmas on a Great Street
+1. Orchard Road: The Greatest Gift – Christmas on a Great Street

 When is the best time to visit?
 Go there in the morning if you want less crowd and you don’t need to see the actual lights up.
 Go there in the evening if you want to see the dazzling lights and performances, but it’ll be crowded so you’ll probably have a hard time to take photos without other people in it.